Aramark’s Top Hospital Chef Runs the Show at Einstein

 Hopkins won first place in the Healthcare Hospitality culinary competition earlier this year.
 He and two other top division finishers will compete against winners from Aramark’s four other business lines – education, leisure, sports and entertainment and business dining – at the Inaugural National Finals of Aramark’s Culinary Excellence Competition.
 The event is scheduled to take place this November at the corporation’s global headquarters in Philadelphia.

-Admittedly, Hopkins didn’t win the competition with typical hospital fare.
+Admittedly, Hopkins didn’t win the competition with the kinds of dietary restrictions that govern hospital fare.
 He turned 16 ingredients in a basket into a gourmet menu, including Jerusalem artichoke soup, roasted quail and Portobello mushroom salad.
 He and the other competitors were given 30 minutes to create and write a four-course menu, and four hours to complete their meals.
 They were evaluated by judges from the American Culinary Federation, the largest professional chefs’ association in North America.

 “I’m used to writing menus, so it wasn’t much pressure at all,” Hopkins says.
 “There was nothing I wasn’t familiar with.”